sung-max/minimal/index.md

 <p>&nbsp;</p>

-## Bio
-Earlier in grad school, I worked on understanding statistical-computational tradeoffs in high-dimensional statistics with Prof. Guy Bresler for my SM thesis.
-During my PhD, I was partially supported by the MIT Akamai Presidential Fellowship and the Samsung Scholarship.

-From 2016-18, I took a leave from grad school to serve in the Republic of Korea Army in the top signals intelligence unit as a researcher.

-I have interned at Waymo, Dropbox, and Google.

-<p>&nbsp;</p>

 ## Personal

 I grew up between the Bay Area, Seoul, and Singapore, where I attended [SAS](https://www.sas.edu.sg/).

+From 2016-18, I took a leave from grad school to serve in the Republic of Korea Army in the top signals intelligence unit as a researcher.

-In my free time, I enjoy working out, playing basketball, [rowing](/assets/img/rowing.jpg), watching the NBA (nuggets!), watching movies, and learning [theoretical physics](https://sung-max.github.io/learning-qft/) and math.
+In my free time, I like to lift, play and watch basketball (Nuggets), run or bike outside, and learn [theoretical physics](https://sung-max.github.io/learning-qft/) and math.
+In the past, I've also enjoyed [rowing](/assets/img/rowing.jpg) and I'm also not terrible at most racket sports.
 <p>&nbsp;</p>